maarten-pennings/Tapuino/README.md

 This project is a clone of [Tapuino ](https://github.com/sweetlilmre/tapuino) by "sweetlilmre" (Peter Edwards).

-In a nutshell: Tapuino is an Arduino Nano, that together with an SD card reader and a simple user interface (LCD screen and 4 buttons) implement a sound recorder/player.
+In a nutshell: Tapuino is an Arduino Nano, that together with an SD card reader and a simple user interface (LCD screen and 4 buttons) implements a sound recorder/player.
-The SD card stores [TAP](http://unusedino.de/ec64/technical/formats/tap.html) files, I think of them a WAV files.
+The SD card stores [TAP](http://unusedino.de/ec64/technical/formats/tap.html) files, I think of them as WAV files.
 Tapuino plugs into the cassette port of the C64, which supplies 5V to Tapuino.

-The UI let's you browse through the SD card, selecting a TAP file.
+The UI on the Tapuino let's you browse through the SD card, selecting a TAP file.
-When the users types `LOAD` on the C64, the C64 sitches on the MOTOR pin on the cassette port, the Arduino sees that and starts playing the TAP file on the READ pin.
+When the users types `LOAD` on the C64, the C64 sitches on the MOTOR pin on the cassette port, the Arduino sees that and starts playing the TAP file on the READ pin of the same cassette port.

 It is also possible to type `SAVE` on the C64.
-In this case the Arduino takes the signal from the WRITE pin on the cassette port and converts that to a TAP file on a fixed directory of the SD card.
+In this case the Arduino takes the signal from the WRITE pin on the cassette port and converts that to a TAP file in a fixed directory of the SD card.
 One bummer: the user typically types `SAVE "name"`, but since the name comes in as beeps on the WRITE pin, this name gets lost.
-The user had to enter a name using the Tapuino GUI (slow) or accept auto-naming (basically a sequence number).
+The user has to enter a name for the file on the SD card using the Tapuino GUI (slow) or accept auto-naming (basically a sequence number).
+Of course the name in bleeps (TAP file) is still the original C64 save name, so that is reported back upon a `LOAD`.

+I do not know if it is a bummer or not, but Tapuino emulates a datasette, it also has the speed or the emulated datasette.
+Quoting [stack exchange](https://retrocomputing.stackexchange.com/questions/16700/did-computer-games-for-commodore-64-really-take-25-minutes-to-load-if-everyth#:~:text=In%20this%20answer%2C%20the%20C64,minutes%20to%20load%2048%20kilobytes)
+"tape data rate is calculated at 55 bytes per second, giving approximately 15 minutes to load 48 kilobytes".
+To make the experience retro, I added a speaker so that I can hear the beeps.

+A quick computation: the C64 has 64k or RAM.
+Most tape games will be smaller than that.
+On a 4 GB SD card (Arduino probably handles up to 32 GB) that would mean 4G/64k or 65536 TAP files.
+Sounds plenty enough.
+Although the [Tape Archive](https://archive.org/details/Ultimate_Tape_Archive_V4.5) is nearly 20 GB.

-> Warning Peter Edwards writes on his GitHub
+> **Warning** Peter Edwards writes on his GitHub
 > This project is now in maintenance mode and has been superseded by the Tapuino Next

 And there is all kind of dangling links already: to his video, to his blog.
 I decided to clone his [firmware](firmware).
+And I did find a [2014 blog](https://sweetlilmre.blogspot.com/2014/07/tapuino-20-c64-tape-emulator.html)

 ## PCB